guyzmo/flask-presst/README.md

 [Flask-RESTful](https://github.com/twilio/flask-restful)) and is designed for the SQLAlchemy ORM in general and PostgreSQL in particular.

-## Be advised (α)

 This extension is a work in progress.
 It was extracted from another project recently and has not yet been fully rewritten.
-The test coverage is not great and documentation is only being started on just now.
-That said, for the most part the code is fairly stable.
+The documentation is only being started on just now.
+In the meant time check out the test cases for guidance.

 ## Features